aoloe/scribus-manual-screencast-gif/README.md

 - how to store the files? using the same categories as the help? only its main categories?
 - how to attach tags (for searching)?
 - how to create a demo image that renders well in a Scribus screencast? (few colors available)
+- use openshot to cut webm recordings? (ogv does not seem to be working)